-The Directors are responsible for the maintenance and integrity of the corporate and financial information published by the Company.
+The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.